Sonosfera

 If you run a single site and want a simpler, more cost-effective setup, you need a soundtrack your brand gym alternative.
 Many operators find that the best music service for gyms UK offers the same legal compliance and scheduling tools for half the monthly price, without requiring a separate blanket licence.
 Read more in our guide: Epidemic Sound Business Gym Alternative: Sonosfera vs Epidemic Sound UK.

-Facilities using pre-mixed, high-bpm audio report a 12% increase in average member workout intensity (Sports Science Audio Journal, 2025).
-Gym Radio focuses entirely on this niche, delivering non-stop, high-energy tracks designed specifically for weightlifting and cardio floors.
+Gym Radio focuses on a clear niche: non-stop, high-energy tracks designed specifically for weightlifting and cardio floors.

 Gym Radio offers a zero-thought approach.
 Your staff simply press play, and the tempo automatically matches the time of day.
 This works perfectly if you run a hardcore bodybuilding facility where the energy needs to remain consistently high.
 You do not have to worry about a slow acoustic track accidentally playing while someone is attempting a heavy squat PR.